AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 - Keep track of the most recent minimal cost in a variable called `minCost` which is initially set to infinity.
 - Keep track of the best set of parameters in a variable called `param`, which is, I guess, initially set to `null`, or something.
-- Create a stream of all possible parameters of our model in algorithmic order (that is, ordered by their K).
+- Create a stream of all possible parameters of our model in algorithmic order (that is, ordered by their `K`).
 - For each set of parameters, calculate the loss of the model with those parameters.
 If the loss is less than the current `minCost`, then set `minCost` to this value and set `param` to the parameters being used.
 - Keep going until you're bored or satisfied or no reason at all; the paper doesn't care.

 That's it.
 However, there are some complications that make me not entirely sure if this is right.
 It defines the cost function (the sum of squared Ks) to be `J_a(ˆX, M)`, where `ˆX` is our dataset, and `M` is the model we're assessing.
 However, the actual description of the algorithm tells us to use `J_a(ˆM, σ_i)`, where `σ_i` is the ith parameter in our parameter stream and `ˆM` is never defined.
 Presumedly, `ˆM` has something to do with our model, but it can't possibly be a replacement for `ˆX` since `ˆX` is just a collection of input-output pairs and our model is, obviously, not.
 Either there's an entirely separate loss function over models and parameters which is never defined, or there was a typo and the algorithm should have said `J_a(ˆX, M{σ_i})`, or something like that.
 The version I wrote seems pretty intuitive (if overly simplistic), so I'm leaning toward the latter.

-The paper states that this algorithm "can ['minimizes K(M) and minimize the cost function'] in an efficient amount of time".
+The paper states that this algorithm "can ['minimize `K(M)` and minimize the cost function'] in an efficient amount of time".
 But, uh, no it doesn't.
 It does as bad as a brute force search because it is a brute force search.
 It goes on to say

 > the algorithmic parameter optimization always finds the lowest algorithmically complex parameters that fit the data `ˆX` within the halting condition [...] algorithmic parameter optimization will naturally be a poor performer when inferring models of high algorithmic complexity.